cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/nmr/search/README.md

 ## Specify the allowed error and display the result

-While searching for similar spectra the program will allow an error on the chemical shift.
+While searching for similar spectra the program will allow an error on the chemical SHIFT ⇧.
 This error is specified in:

 ![](images/image7.png)